camwestwood/xapi/recipes/attendance.md

 ##Purpose
 This recipe defines the structure and terms to record a learner's attendance of an event such as a lecture or other learning activity.
 The expectation is that the source data will be collected by a system designed to explicitly record attendance via some action of the learner, such as swiping a card.

+In this recipe:

+- Agent and verb
+Student with identifier STUDENT_ID (and name NAME) Attended a learning activity.

+- Object
+The activity was an activity event with id of ACTIVITY_EVENT_ID, it was of activity type ACTIVIITY_TYPE.

+- Context
+The event is a part of module instance id MOD_INSTANCE_ID.
+The sctivity type has an id of Activity_Type_ID.
+There maximum number of people who could have attended the event was ACTIVITY_MAX_COUNT, The activity started at ACTIVITY_LOGGED_START, ending at ACTIVITY_LOGGED_END.
+The activity was led by instructor with identifer STAFF_ID.

+(todo)See the Sample Attendance TSV for more details.

 ### Actor

 Common entity identifier: [ActorA](../common_structures.md#actora)

 #### Entity Example: